-In Water Saver Mode, water savings are maximized by leveraging the dry efficiency of the hCoreTM Heat Transfer Technology and operating increase speed and the spray pumps will activate only when necessary (Winter Guard Disabled).
+In Water Saver Mode, water savings are maximized by leveraging the dry efficiency of the hCore® Heat Transfer Technology and operating without spray water.
+To meet increasing loads, the EC Fan System will automatically and intelligently increase speed and the spray pumps will activate only when necessary (Winter Guard Disabled).